 It’s very easy to live in a bubble in a coworking space.
 Despite the events, kitchen offerings and sometimes co-worker antics, one can slip into isolation without even trying.
 Which is why I’ve made my fair number of attempts to integrate myself into all of the Hub by sitting in various places.
-My all time fav and go-to is the Focus Zone.
-It’s quiet and I can get work done undisturbed..mostly.
-But every once in awhile, in an effort to get to know others and add variety to my usual habit of Focus Zoning, I tread over to the other side, which is always an unorthodox and interesting experience.
+My all-time fav and go-to is the Focus Zone.
+It’s quiet and I can get work done undisturbed… mostly.
+But every once in a while, in an effort to get to know others and add variety to my usual habit of Focus Zoning, I tread over to the other side, which is always an unorthodox and interesting experience.

 “I fear I won’t be quiet enough for the Focus Zone.”

 A great thing about the Focus Zone is that there are rules and should anyone break them, the community enforces those rules with usually a bothered look which can turn into an irritated one.
-If I’m looking, you might get a little pointed stare accompanied with a throat clearing.
+If I’m looking, you might get a little pointed stare accompanied by a throat clearing.
 Still not getting the message?
 Well, a little post-it note will be delivered to your desk asking you to please take your phone call or conversation elsewhere.
 Of course, the guilty party gives the whole “I didn’t know” body language apology as they scurry away which Focus Zoners don’t buy because “you’ve been here long enough to know buddy”.

 So what’s it like to leave the sanctity of quiet and go AWOL?